siddhant-gauchan/TrueLayerTest/README.md

 # UserInfo Persistance
 Use CookieAuthentication Scheme to Persist userInfo.
 Stores all user info in ClaimsIdentity.
 It relies on cookie security mechanism.
-You can make the cookie using HttpOnly to avoid xss attack
+You can use HttpOnly cookie to avoid xss attack

 ```
 var user = storage.Get<List<UserModel>>("userInfo");